 Upma is a dish made in Southern India and Sri Lanka.
 It is a thin porridge that is made using semolina or rice flour.
 For breakfast, it is often paired with fruits.
 In addition, it can also be made savory and served with vegetables like onions and ginger.

 Ube is a bright purple yam that imparts its amazing purple color on anything it is made with.
 You can use ube to make purple muffins, purple cake, or even purple ice cream!
 Of course, you can enjoy ube on its own as well.
-At its core, ube is a starchy vegetable.
+At its core, ube is a starchy vegetable with health benefits.
 It tastes similar to a sweet potato and can be cooked like any other potato or yam.

 9. Ugni Fruit